Ramagundam Uproar: Daari Maisamma Temple Demolitions Spark Telangana Protest, Demand Redressal

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-They called for an official inventory of affected shrines, a time-bound review of demolitions, and relocation or re-consecration at suitable nearby sites.
-They also asked for guidelines balancing urban planning with heritage stewardship and better coordination between authorities.
+Protesters asked for an official inventory of affected shrines, a time-bound review of demolition actions, and relocation or re-consecration at suitable nearby sites.
+They also sought guidelines that balance urban planning with heritage stewardship.